lsst-sqre/sqr-055/index.rst

    Allow the user to change it during enrollment.
    Set the type of the field to CO Person, Identifier, UID.
    Mark as required.
+#.
+Repeat for the "Invite a collaborator" enrollment flow

 Configure LDAP provisioning target
 ----------------------------------